Scenic mountains, rocks, and ravines in the semi-desert of Saghro

 Day three: Taolaoalt – Issemdal (approx. 6 trekking hours)

 Today we continue our trek through the Taolaoalt Valley.
 We alternate between walking in a dry riverbed and on a small lonely gravel road bordered by fruit trees.
 In the next village we pass several interesting wells, some of them still in use, others deserted.

-We walk on towards the Berded Mountain on a small path and continue traversing the mountain slope in a barren landscape up to the pass at about 1 600 meters.
-Up here we are treated to great views over the mountains Tamoulin and Tarroutt-Tazgouart, one of them beautifully terracotta coloured, the other with a striking green and white peak surrounded by a ring of black rocks.
+We walk on towards the Bearded Mountain on a small path and continue traversing the mountain slope in a barren landscape up to the pass at about 1 600 meters.
+Up here we are treated to great views over the mountains Tamoulin and Tarroutt-Tazgouart, one of them beautifully terracotta colored, the other with a striking green and white peak surrounded by a ring of black rocks.

 We walk downhill towards a small oasis and then turn upwards again to the next pass at about 2 300 meters.
-The mountains shift in a spectrum of beautiful colours in the afternoon sun, and behind us the elongated mountain crests fade to blue.
-The last section up to the pass takes us through another small ravine, and on the other side of the pass a landscape with softly sculptured mountains unfolds.
-After a short descent we reach our campsite at 2 200 meters in Issemdal Valley, not far from a small nomad settlement.
+The mountains shift in a spectrum of beautiful colors in the afternoon sun, and behind us, the elongated mountain crests fade to blue.
+The last section up to the pass takes us through another small ravine, and on the other side of the pass, a landscape with softly sculptured mountains unfolds.
+After a short descent, we reach our campsite at 2 200 meters in Issemdal Valley, not far from a small nomad settlement.

 Day four: Issemdal – Bou Gafer (6 to 7 trekking hours)